mendersoftware/mender-docs/05.System-updates-Yocto-Project/99.Variables/docs.md

 #### `MENDER_MTDIDS`

-> Value: &lt;mtdids string&gt; (no default, must be set if using UBI)
+> Value: &lt;mtdids string&gt; (no default, required if using UBI)

-This variable is only relevant if the [the `mender-ubi` feature](../04.Image-customization/01.Features/docs.md#list-of-features) is enabled, in which case it is mandatory.
+This variable is only required with [the `mender-ubi` feature](../04.Image-customization/01.Features/docs.md#list-of-features) enabled.
 It lists the MTDID assignments on the system, separated by comma.
+For
-For example:
+example:

 ```
 MENDER_MTDIDS = "nand0=20000000.flash,nand1=30000000.flash"